Are You Experienced

-Are You Experienced is the debut studio album by the Jimi Hendrix Experience.
-Released in 1967, the LP was an immediate critical and commercial success, and it is widely regarded as one of the greatest albums of all time.
-The album features Jimi Hendrix's innovative approach to songwriting and electric guitar playing which soon established a new direction in psychedelic and hard rock music.
+Are You Experienced is the debut studio album by the Jimi Hendrix Experience, released in May 1967.
+The album was an immediate critical and commercial success, and is widely regarded as one of the greatest albums of all time.
+It features Jimi Hendrix's innovative approach to songwriting and electric guitar playing, which soon established a new direction in psychedelic and rock music as a whole.

-After struggling to earn a living on the R&B circuit as a backing guitarist, Hendrix signed a management and production contract in 1966 with former Animals member Chas Chandler and ex-Animals manager Michael Jeffery.
+After struggling to earn a living on the R&B circuit as a backing guitarist, Hendrix signed a management and production contract in 1966 with former Animals bassist Chas Chandler and ex-Animals manager Michael Jeffery.
 Chandler brought Hendrix to London and recruited members for the Jimi Hendrix Experience, a band designed to showcase the guitarist's talents.
 In late October, after having been rejected by Decca Records, the Experience signed with Track, a new label formed by the Who's managers Kit Lambert and Chris Stamp.
 Are You Experienced and its preceding singles were recorded over a five-month period from late October 1966 through early April 1967.
-The album was completed in 16 recording sessions at three London locations, including De Lane Lea Studios, CBS Studios, and Olympic Studios.
+The album was completed in 16 recording sessions at three London locations: De Lane Lea Studios, CBS Studios, and Olympic Studios.